 There was sufficient variation in hearing loss across children to examine the correlation between their performance in the writing assessment and the level of hearing loss.
-We excluded from this analysis 31 children who had cochlear implants because it is difficult to place them on the same scale of hearing loss as the other children, who do not have an implant.
-We calculated a partial correlation, controlling for age, between the severity of the loss and the children's scores in the writing assessment.
-This correlation (based on 133 cases) was, as expected, negative (r = -0.26): the higher the level of the hearing loss, the lower the results of the writing assessment.
-It was significant at the .002 level, even though it was low.
-We also ran an analysis of covariance, controlling for age, and compared the children who had cochlear implants with those who did not.
+Thirty-one children who had cochlear implants were excluded from this analysis because it is difficult to place them on the same scale of hearing loss as the other children who do not have an implant.
+A partial correlation was calculated, controlling for age, between the severity of the hearing loss and the children's scores in the writing assessment.
+This correlation (based on 133 cases) was, as expected, negative (Pearson's r = -0.26): the higher the level of the hearing loss, the lower the results of the writing assessment.
+It was significant at the 0.002 level, even though it was low.
+An analysis of covariance (ANCOVA) was also run, controlling for age, and the children who had cochlear implants were compared with those who did not.
 This analysis did not show a significant difference between the two groups.